Kinto/kinto/docs/installation.rst

 By default, a *Cliquet* application persists the records and cache in a local `Redis <http://redis.io/>`_.

-Later, using the :ref:`application configuration <configuration-storage>`, other backends can be enabled, like « in-memory » or `PostgreSQL <http://postgresql.org/>`_
+Using the :ref:`application configuration <configuration-storage>`, other backends like « in-memory » or `PostgreSQL <http://postgresql.org/>`_ can be enabled afterwards.

 Distribute & Pip